Post Doctoral Researchers

 2021 Dr. Donald Davesne: oarfish anatomy and evolution of mesopelagic fishes.
 Currently at Museum fur Naturkunde (Berlin)

-Students interested in joining the FABB lab should contact Dr. Paig-Tran directly.
+Note: Students interested in joining the FABB lab should contact Dr. Paig-Tran directly.
 Include a short statement of who you are and your research interests.
 It is helpful to include an updated C.V.

 *Remember, before contacting any professor about joining their lab, make sure that you do your homework.
 Know what their lab does.
 Try to read one of their papers or at least an abstract from their papers.